Tuesday, June 23, 2009

 Gun Case = Portable Art

 In 2000 I took a weekend workshop in downtown Chicago at The Whole Bead Show where Elizabeth Knodle was teaching.
 I took her Jewelry Design and Construction and her fabulous Free Form Peyote class and one more that I can't remember the name of.
-I stopped in to say hello when she is at the Windmill Inn in Tucson for the Tucson Bead Show and one of these days hope to take at least one more of her classes.
-She is so phenomenally talented and a wonderful teacher.
-She showed us how to travel light with our beading.
-I just adapted it to the painting box and will for my clay also.
-So here it is a regular gun case from Walmart, K-Mart, etc. Back then I think it was between $6 and $8:
+She showed us how to travel light with our beading by converting a gun case into a beading case.
+I adapted the same concept to my painting and converted a second gun case to a watercolor field box.

 Below is my bead case.
-I keep a crimper, knot picker, small scissors & tweezers and a bead scooper on the left side under the foam insert.
+I keep a crimper, knot picker, small scissors, tweezers, thread, needles and a bead scooper on the left side under the foam insert.
 I cut a bead mat to fit the shape of the left side sponge.